owncloud-archive/design/mobile/README.md

   * top bar: back function, and document title
   * bottom bar (for easier finger access), all icons monochrome
      * Share
-     * Star (outline when not starred, shape when starred)
+     * Star (outline when not favorited, shape when favorited)
      * then maybe »open with« or »delete«
   * swiping left/right will cycle through files in that folder (like iOS Photos), except when zoomed in of course where swiping pans the file